Coronavirus and support for deaf children – information for familiesPublished Date: 04 Jun 2020

-The NHS will be stopping all routine surgery to free up capacity and beds for those people who are seriously ill with the coronavirus.
+The NHS will not be carrying out any routine surgery in the next couple of months.
+This is to free up both staff capacity and beds for those people who are seriously ill with the coronavirus, and also to protect both patients and staff from unnecessary contact with the virus.
 Routine surgery includes grommet surgery for glue ear, bone anchored hearing aids and cochlear implant surgery on older children.

 If you think changes to surgical priorities is likely to impact your child, have a chat with your doctor and audiologist to find out if there are any other options (such as temporary hearing aids if grommet surgery is not possible) and if there is anything else that can be done to support your child in the meantime.

 For children who have already had surgery, cochlear implant centres have been bringing forward appointments and continuing to work their way through switch-ons.
 There are a few children left to see, but teams are planning to see them in the next week or so.
 Teams will carry out all follow-ups remotely where possible.